ziparker/PlotJuggler/README.md

      make
      sudo make install

- Note: the plugins need to be installed in the same folder of the executable or in __/usr/local/lib/PlotJuggler/__.
+Note: the plugins need to be installed in the same folder of the executable.

 ## Note for ROS users